2-towns/djib/README.md

 ```

 Copy the https URL and add it as a prefix of the `URL` variable into the .env file.
 You should have something like `https://ad7b-41-98-224-108.eu.ngrok.io/bot/AZAZ...`

+You have to update the `NGROK_HOST` in your settings.

 Access to your telegram Bot.
 You should receive a `Coucou` message.